hqy2000/cfs/readme.md

 This repository contains the source code for CapsuleFS, a file system based on [DataCapsule](https://www2.eecs.berkeley.edu/Pubs/TechRpts/2020/EECS-2020-10.pdf).

 This README only contains instructions on how to deploy this file system.
-Please refer to our [project page](https://people.eecs.berkeley.edu/~kubitron/courses/cs262a-F23/index_projects.html) to learn more about our design.
+Please refer to our [page (Project #1)](https://people.eecs.berkeley.edu/~kubitron/courses/cs262a-F23/index_projects.html) to learn more about our design.

 ## Environment
 To compile and run this program, you'll need to install the following dependencies.
 Most of them should be available through your operating system's package manager.